 The app currently has 6 different interval programs, but you can mix & match apps (i.e run an interval training from another app and use “detect tempo mode” in Weav to match your steps).

 Overall, I think Weav Run is a pretty neat app.
 I like that it matches the music to your pace, which allows me to keep my cadence much more steady and energized.
-The Dynamic Workouts have great potential for my training, and I look forward to a PR soon!
+The Dynamic Workouts have great potential for my training, and I look forward to a PB soon!
 (I would have gotten one during this race if I didn’t stop to take pictures of deer!)
 This app is good and I do like it.
 I think a lot of beginners would enjoy this app too, especially because of the music selection feature that helps you to keep a consistent pace.
 Perhaps the developers of this app should consider pairing with more influencers to try and make this app more popular.
 Influencers are a great way to market apps like this, especially fitness influencers.
 This app could really benefit from performance influencer marketing, so it might be worth the developers looking into that.

 Runkeeper seemed to be more accurate with its stats over Weav Run.
 I will need to continue testing to see how much difference Weav Run is from other gps trackers.